novuhq/blog/2024/Nov/MCID-187/A_Proper_Guide_to_Web_and_Mobile_Push_Notification.md

 * **Multi-language content management:** For applications with a global user base, localize notifications and deliver them in the user’s language.

-Now that the notification provider is implemented and configured, let’s explore some best practices for using and choosing push notification services.
+Now that the notification provider is implemented and configured let’s explore some best practices for using and choosing push notification services.

 ## Best practices for push notification provider services